Synopsis

 The grouping operation returns a bit set converted to decimal, indicating which columns are present in a

 grouping.
-It must be used in conjunction with GROUPING SETS
+It must be used in conjunction with GROUPING SETS, ROLLUP, CUBE or GROUP BY

 To compute the resulting bit set for a particular row, bits are assigned to the argument columns with